Frequently Asked Questions (FAQ)

 Is there any scholarship or sponsorship available for Master of Health Administration?

-There are currently no scholarships provided.
-Register your interest with us to be keep informed of any new scholarship opportunities.
-Singaporeans may consider the SkillsFuture Study Award for Healthcare Sector.
+There is currently no scholarship provided.
+Singaporean applicants may consider the SkillsFuture Study Award for Healthcare Sector.

 May I apply for the SkillsFuture Study Award for Healthcare Sector?